 Research Reviews Supporting the Use of AAC

 When recommending AAC, SLPs often find it useful to use research findings to support their clinical rationales.
 Sometimes we share articles with colleagues and families, or provide references in evaluation or consultation reports.
 In this post, we share a number of research reviews, studies which examined previously done research in AAC.
-Finding a relevant systematic review is like hitting the jackpot, because the researchers have already done an exhaustive search of the literature on the topic, then analyzed the studies that met their criteria.
+Finding a relevant systematic is like hitting the jackpot, because the researchers have already done an exhaustive search of the literature on the topic, then analyzed the studies that met their criteria.
 Here are several research reviews that might come in handy during your AAC work.

 - Ganz, J.B., Earles-Vollrath, T.L., Heath, A.K., Parker, R.I., Rispoli, M.J., & Duran, J.B.
 (2012).
 A meta-analysis of single case research studies on aided augmentative and alternative communication systems with individuals with autism spectrum disorders.
 Journal of Autism and Developmental Disorders, 42,1, 60-74.